-Last Update: August 21, 2014 – I am in Seattle.
+Last Update: January 24, 2017 – I am in Lima.
 These travel stories are on hold.

 This is not a blog.
 These are literary travel stories that began in 2010, in El Salvador.
 They continue to this day.
 They are narrative prose, and sequential, picking up where the last left off in most cases.
 There are gaps in time, but these pages comprise a narrative of continuous travel stories that together paint a picture of the world through writing.
 If you’ve ever wanted to read an unpublishable book about what it would be like from day to day to travel around the world by land and water, you have found it.
 I am Cale, and I’m slowly hitchhiking around the world.

 Going Home October 3, 2013 - …Travel stories from sailing the Cooks to Samoa… DRAFT It’s such a horrible thing, a mind without a heart.
 I wonder what travel is for, or what it should be for; and I know.
 I travel for knowledge.
 To acquire language.
 To build identity by the whole world; … Continue reading Going Home

 Credence in Tahiti September 14, 2013 - …Travel stories from Tahiti, Moorea and Bora Bora… The first captain Rob I knew was aboard the Canadian boat in the Panama Canal.
 Now I was in Tahiti, and this new captain Rob had been also at the announcement board at Marina Taina where everyone posts information about things … Continue reading Credence in Tahiti

 A Seafarer Jinxing August 3, 2013 - …Travel stories from sailing in French Polynesia… His speak was theatrical.
 That is the word to describe it.
 It was not flamboyant, and it wasn’t filled with emotion–it was plainly theatrical.
 He spoke for a stage, or more precisely for a lecture hall, and his runty but upheld stature … Continue reading A Seafarer Jinxing